-Since launching in the early 2000s, the World Islands, Dubai has been subject to much speculation.
-From rumored celebrity purchases to outlandish hotel projects culminating in eventual abandonment, the development’s life has been a storied one.
+Since launching in the early 2000s, the World Islands have been subject to much speculation.
+From rumored celebrity purchases to outlandish (and often abandoned) hotel projects, the controversial archipelago’s life has been a storied one, with hopes for completion looking slim after it was abandoned following the 2008 financial crash.
+For many years, what was once one of the UAE’s most ambitious projects was a sandy ghost town.

 What are the World Islands, Dubai?